December 2018: This chapter was revised throughout as a result of local review.

 - It must provide a copy of the person’s care and support plan, so the second local authority knows what the person’s needs are;

-- It must also provide any other information that the second authority requests, such as their needs assessment or financial assessment.
+- It must also provide any other information requested by the second authority, such as their needs assessment or financial assessment.

 If the person has a carer who will continue to care for them after the move, the first authority must also provide a copy of the carer’s support plan.